thephpleague/plates/website/pages/escape.md

 Escape extension
 ================

-The escape extension comes packaged with Plates and is enabled by default.
 Escaping is a form of [data filtering](http://www.phptherightway.com/#data_filtering) which sanitizes unsafe, user supplied input prior to outputting it as HTML.
 Plates provides two shortcuts to the `htmlspecialchars($string, ENT_QUOTES | ENT_SUBSTITUTE, 'UTF-8')` function.

+The escape extension comes packaged with Plates and is enabled by default.

+## Escape example

 ~~~language-php
 <?=$this->escape($this->var)?>